nslogx/flutter_easyloading/README.md

 ## How to use

-first, warp your app widget with `FlutterEasyLoading`:
+First, warp your app widget with `FlutterEasyLoading`:

 ```dart
 class MyApp extends StatelessWidget {